Pineapple Boats Recipe & Tuesday Tangents

 Happy Tax Day, friends.
 Catch ya here tomorrow :)

-Posted on April 15, 2015, in Healthy Habits and tagged fried quinoa recipe, health and fitness, healthy college blog, healthy college girl, Healthy college student, healthy dinner recipe, healthy habits, pineapple boats recipe, stuffed pineapple.
+Posted on April 15, 2015, in Healthy Lifestyle and tagged fried quinoa recipe, health and fitness, healthy college blog, healthy college girl, Healthy college student, healthy dinner recipe, healthy habits, pineapple boats recipe, stuffed pineapple.
 Bookmark the permalink.
 2 Comments.